cardillan/mindcode/doc/syntax/SYNTAX-3-STATEMENTS.markdown

 loop while @unit == null;
 ```

+> [!NOTE]
+> In version 3.0.0, the `loop` keyword became optional and is deprecated.
+The keyword will be removed in a future release.

 ## Range Iteration Loops

 Loop over a range of values, in an inclusive or exclusive fashion.
 The `..` range operator indicates an